 Runyon Canyon is a fun hike tucked right into the middle of Hollywood.
 It’s a great place to see celebrities, view the Hollywood Sign (in the distance), visit a hidden sculpture, and get a good hike in.
+In fact, Runyon will give you sweeping views from Catalina Island to the Santa Monica Mountains on a clear day.
+There are crowds here, so don’t come expecting a pristine hiking experience.
 Runyon Canyon won a TripAdvisor Certificate of Excellence, and is worth hiking at least once.

 If you’re looking for solitude and pristine wilderness, Runyon Canyon Park is not going to make you happy.
 Just remember that you’re in the middle of a city, and it can get crowded with people hiking, working out, walking their dogs, celebrity spotting, and just enjoying the scenery.
 Prepare your expectations accordingly.

 There are no bathrooms at Runyon Canyon Park.